patrick-llgc/Learning-Deep-Learning/paper_notes/3dssd.md

 - RPN on each point
 - Refinement stage

 The feature propagation and refinement module takes more than half of the time and thus need to be eliminated.
-The largest contribution of 3DSSD is the use of feature based furthest point sampling to eliminate the need for feature propagation. --> This reminds me of [feature-metric loss](feature_metric.md) <kbd>ECCV 2020</kbd> in monocular depth estimation.
+The largest contribution of 3DSSD is the use of feature based furthest point sampling to eliminate the need for feature propagation. --> This reminds me of [feature-metric loss](feature_metric.md) <kbd>ECCV 2020</kbd> in monocular depth estimation, and [BEV feat sticthing](bev_feat_stitching.md).

 The paper introduces quite a few acronyms which makes the paper a bit hard to read.